libxkbcommon 1.13.0

 ◆ xkb_key_direction

-Specifies the direction of the key (press / release).
+Specifies the direction of the key (press / release) or a repetition.

 Enumerator